Employee Assistance Program and Other Automatic Benefits

 LifeWorks Employee Assistance Program (EAP)

-Fordham University now provides Faculty, Administrators, Local 153 members and Local 810 members with EAP benefits from MetLife.
+Fordham University now provides Faculty, Administrators, and Local 153 members with EAP benefits from MetLife.

 LifeWorks Employee Assistance Program (EAP) provides no-cost, professional and confidential services, to help employees and family members address a variety of personal, family, life, and work-related issues.
 Learn more about the EAP.